Annually Assessed Mobile Homes

 For further information on rental properties, please visit the Allen County Assessor's Rental Property webpage.

-Starting in 2014, Wayne Township will begin conducing a Cyclical Reassessment which will replace the General Reassessment that was done every ten years.
+Starting in 2014, Wayne Township began conducting Cyclical Reassessment which replaced the General Reassessment that was done every ten years.
 During a four year period, every property within Wayne Township will be physically inspected, completing one quarter of the work each year.
 At the end of the four year cycle, the process will begin anew.
-This will help ensure that all records are as current and up to date as possible with regards to physical attributes of the property.
+This will help ensure that all records are as current and up-to-date as possible with regards to physical attributes of the property.
+The second round of Cyclical Reassessment begins in 2018 and is concluded in 2021.

 What We Do

 Fieldwork - Conducted by the Real Estate Appraisal Deputies, fieldwork is held to ensure all property information is accurate and uniform.
-Field inspections are executed based on permits issued by the Building Department, appeals, phone calls or neighborhood evaluations.
+Field inspections are executed based on permits issued by the Building Department, sales, appeals, phone calls, Cyclical Reassessment or neighborhood evaluations.
 All information is gathered from the exterior of the property unless a request is made by the property owner to do an interior inspection.

 Annual Trending - Per the laws of the State of Indiana, all properties must be reevaluated based on sales every year.
-This helps ensure there is not a "sticker shock" increase or decrease at the time of General Reassessment.
+This helps ensure the values stay in line with the current market.
 Annual Trending is the process that converts all properties to market value based on the two previous years of sales prior to the assessment date.

 Appeals - With assessments done on a mass appraisal basis, there may be times when a property falls either higher or lower to the median for the neighborhood.
 The appeals process is a right given to all property owners to contest their property values.
 Only when directed by the taxpayers are we able to review property assessments on a property-by-property basis.
 It is extremely important that any and all assessment errors are corrected through the appeal process, therefore creating more accurate assessments for the future.
 The staff of the Wayne Township Assessor's Office encourages anyone who questions their assessment to file an appeal.
 For futher information regarding appeals, please visit the Allen County Assessor's Appeals/PTABOA Page.